Basketball in France

-Basketball is the second most popular sport in France and was first played there in 1893.
+Basketball is the fifth most popular sport in France and was first played there in 1893.
 For females, it is the number one team sport.

 History

 1893-Post World War 2

 In December 1893, the first European basketball game was played in Paris.
-French youth were influenced by American culture to play basketball.
+The French youth were influenced by American culture to play basketball.
 French basketball teams led in the 1930s European Competition and after World War II.

 1948

 At the 1948 Olympics, the French basketball team won its first medal in their basketball history.
 They ended up with a silver medal after being defeated by the United States.

 1951 & 1953

 Under the management of Andre Vacheresse, the team won a bronze medal in Eurobasket.

 1960s and 1970s

 This was a low point in France's basketball history because they were not able to compete in major world competitions.
-No basketball games were played on TV until 1970s came.
-There were many gyms but people did not play in them because they do not have basketballs.
+No basketball games were broadcast on TV until the 1970s came.
+There were many gyms but people did not play in them because they did not have basketballs.